 Critics will argue that suing the NHS is morally and financially wrong.
 However, the opposing argument is that, if a person is injured and unable to work as a result of poor medical treatment, the state should support them.

 Clinical negligence claims not only assist the individual affected, but also help to protect others by highlighting that patients in A&E are not getting the care and attention they deserve, as happened here.
 This should lead to investigation and corrective action being taken, thus helping the NHS to improve patient services for all as an end result.

 Blog | Is it ethical to sue the NHS?

 I want to complain about NHS treatment, what do I do?

-If you’re unhappy with your treatment or a negative experience has given you cause for concern, our specialist medical negligence team can guide you through the process, and we also have various guides and templates to help you get started.
+If you’re unhappy with your treatment or a negative experience has given you cause for concern, our specialist medical negligence team can guide you through the process.
+Our various guides and templates can also help you to get started.

 Download | NHS complaints procedure

 If you feel your treatment has been below standard, you have the right to complain.
 It’s natural to feel bad about complaining about a service which is already under pressure.
 Ultimately, however, it’s to improve patient services and to ensure what happened to you doesn’t happen to anyone else.